-Join us February 28, 2022, as we honor our two newest Alabama Humanities Fellows: Bryan Stevenson and the late John Lewis.
-The event will feature a conversation with Mr. Stevenson, a tribute to Rep. Lewis, and an original poem for the occasion by Alabama's new poet laureate, Ashley M. Jones.Buy tickets now
+On February 28, 2022, we honored our two newest Alabama Humanities Fellows: Bryan Stevenson (pictured) and the late John Lewis.
+The sold-out event took place in Montgomery and featured a conversation with Mr. Stevenson, a tribute to Rep. Lewis, and an original poem for the occasion by Alabama's new poet laureate, Ashley M. Jones.Learn more

 The Alabama Humanities Alliance bestows its highest honor to Alabamians who have made our state and nation a smarter, kinder, and more vibrant place to live.
 All through the humanities.